lilkev2477/EGCDayZ/README.md

 Please work together to collab on all changes to make them reasonable for what the upcoming update has to offer.

 I suggest working on a few catagories at a time so everyone else can collab on them and then move on.

+Make sure you are using the TESTING branch for all work.
+Keep the master for current server settings.
+Dont touch master.